This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Here are a few exercises you can try at home to go deeper:

-The Lambda function is using the master user for the database, which means it has permissions to do anything.
+The Lambda function is using the master user to query the database.
+Switch to a more limited database user.

-You may wish to run tofu destroy now to clean up your infrastructure, so you don’t accumulate any charges.
+You may wish to run tofu destroy now to clean up your infrastructure so you don’t accumulate any charges.

 Alternatively, you may want to wait until later in this blog post, when you update this example code